Diabetes + COVID Vaccines: What You Need to Know

 - If, after doing research from reputable, science-based sources (we recommend science communicators like Jessica Malaty Rivera for easy-to-digest and accurate information), you are still not comfortable taking the vaccine as it becomes available to you, continue to practice safe health measures to protect yourself and others from the novel coronavirus.
 Until the majority of the population is vaccinated, we cannot rely on herd immunity.
 We must keep those most vulnerable among us safe until we’re all safe, practicing simple actions like wearing a mask and social distancing to do so.

-2020 has been hard; at many times, scary and filled with grief.
+The COVID-19 pandemic has been hard; at many times, scary and filled with grief.
 Working toward getting our communities safe and healthy is important for a multitude of reasons, and will take a united effort.
 Ensuring you have a plan for when you will get vaccinated once you can is vital to keep yourself and those most vulnerable among us safe until we’re all safe.